 My main goal in my first year was to understand business management whilst getting a grasp of computing, which is harder than it looks, trust me.
-At the Business School; lectures aren’t just engaging but want to learn about you, I haven’t experienced this attention since the Yr7 days with baggy jumpers and that sixth broken lunchbox of term.
+At the Business School; lecturers aren’t just engaging but want to learn about you, I haven’t experienced this attention since the Yr7 days with baggy jumpers and that sixth broken lunchbox of term.

-I limped through first year; travelling consumed my day, and with a part-time job requesting my “shoe-selling expertise” weekdays, the pressure to finish assignments was difficult.
+I limped through first year; travelling consumed my day, and with a part-time job requesting my “shoe-selling expertise” on weekdays, the pressure to finish assignments was difficult.

 The only benefit I saw from commuting was an increased bank balance plus timekeeping skills which is essential to the “uni-lifestyle” actually.